LeaflowNET/docs/en/privacy-policy.md

 By analyzing service usage data (usually de-identified or aggregated data), understand how users use our services to improve service performance, develop new features, and enhance user experience.

 ### Fulfilling Contractual Obligations
-Fulfill obligations in the "Leaflow Cloud Service Agreement" signed with you.
+Fulfill obligations in the "Leaflow Service Agreement" signed with you.

 ## Information Disclosure